schr0841/cnn_project/README.md

 <img width="903" alt="Screenshot 2024-09-10 132524" src="https://github.com/user-attachments/assets/50f18ad7-9598-4712-abb2-79b0636d5ac2">

+Both models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
+Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.

 ![Screenshot 2024-09-08 172623](https://github.com/user-attachments/assets/413f10cf-3373-470b-9c26-c1feb2cc975d)

-Both the models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
-Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.

 # Ensembling Models